oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools/discover.md

 Note that the command must run on the same system where the domain binaries are located in order to successfully gather the corresponding binaries into the archive file.

 When a domain is created using custom or product templates, the templates will install resources into the domain that do not need to be discovered for the model or collected into the archive.
 The domain type argument, which corresponds to a domain typedef file, must describe the type of domain in order for these resources and files to be ignored.
 By default, discover runs using domain type WLS, which assumes only the WebLogic Server template was applied to the domain.
 The tool has canned typedefs for two other domain types, RestrictedJRF and JRF.
 You may use these domain types, or another custom typedef.
-For more information, refer to [Domain Type Definitions]({{< relref "/reference/tool_configuration#domain-type-definitions" >}}).
+For more information, refer to [Domain type definitions]({{< relref "/reference/tool_configuration#domain-type-definitions" >}}).

 An example of using the domain type argument: